-Making Participation Work, funded by the Department for Education, focusses on six key elements to enable effective young people’s participation:
+Making Participation Work, funded by the Department for Education, focuses on five key elements to enable effective young people’s participation:

 - Scoping work on children and young people’s participation to build a clear picture of the breadth and depth of local area engagement with children and young people.
-Find out more about how our FLARE group helps us achieve this, and to take part in our 'Hot Topic' discussions
+We are currently working on developing further methods for wider engagement, including digital participation.

 - Developing an audit tool to support local areas to assess the extent of their participation.
-This will be included as a module within the existing LA audit tool.
+This is included as a module within the existing LA audit tool.

 - Providing expertise to practitioners through nine regional events to support deeper understanding of how participation is central to the implementation of the reforms.
-These events will respond to learnings from the first year of the project such as developing strategic participation and regional support structures
+These events responded to learnings from the first year of the project such as developing strategic participation and regional support structures.

 While young people’s views have been a key influence within SEN and disability legislation and implementation, there is still work to be done at national and local levels to ensure that: